-Hong Kong police fire tear gas as thousands take to the streets in fresh wave of protests
+Hong Kong police fire tear gas as thousands take to the streets in fresh protests

 About 1,100 people were arrested last week, some while trying to escape.

-On Friday, police withdrew from the university after collecting evidence and removing dangerous items including thousands of petrol bombs, arrows and chemicals that had been strewn around the site.
+Police withdrew from the university on Friday after collecting evidence and removing dangerous items including thousands of petrol bombs, arrows and chemicals that had been strewn around the site.

+By Sunday night, the crowds of protesters had diminished and some roads reopened to traffic.
+Police said hundreds of “rioters” had hurled smoke bombs, “stirring up public fear and causing chaos” which forced them to fire tear gas.

+Sunday’s marches, which were permitted by authorities, came as a top Hong Kong official said the government was looking into setting up an independent committee to review the handling of the crisis, in which demonstrations have become increasingly violent.

+China denies interfering, says it is committed to the “one country, two systems” formula put in place at that time and has blamed foreign forces for fomenting unrest.

-Earlier in the day, hundreds of protesters waved American flags, with some donning Donald Trump logo hats and t-shirts, as they unfurled a banner depicting the U.S. president standing astride a tank with a U.S. flag behind him.
+Earlier on Sunday, hundreds of protesters waved American flags, with some donning Donald Trump logo hats and t-shirts, as they unfurled a banner depicting the U.S. president standing astride a tank with a U.S. flag behind him.

-Trump this week signed into law congressional legislation that supported protesters in the China-ruled city, despite angry objections from Beijing.
+Trump this week signed into law congressional legislation supporting protesters, despite angry objections from Beijing.

-“Thank you President Trump for your big gift to Hong Kong and God bless America,” shouted a speaker holding a microphone as he addressed a crowd at the start of the march.

 In the morning, hundreds of protesters marched in protest against police use of tear gas.